milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

 # The Mathematical Model

-The brilliance of Braumoeller was his ability to capture the interplay of agents and structure in the form of a mathematical model.
-While this model describes the activities of agents and the structures around them, it is not game theoretic.
-It is entirely devoid of any specification of actor utility functions.
-In this way, it is primarily *descriptive*, which is not the same as saying it is devoid of theory or mechanisms.
+Braumoeller captured the interplay of agents and structure in the form of a mathematical model that describes the activities of agents and the structures around them.
+Rather than game theoretic, the model is *descriptive*, which is not the same as saying it is devoid of theory or mechanisms.

 The model itself is comprised of a system of differential equations relating the activities of an arbitrary number of countries to the state